TheChosenOne1984/shelly-exporter/README.md

 The **Shelly Exporter** is a lightweight [Prometheus](https://prometheus.io/) exporter written in Go that collects metrics from one or more [Shelly devices](https://shelly.cloud/) via their HTTP RPC API and exposes them under a `/metrics` endpoint.
 It is primarily designed for energy monitoring devices such as **Shelly Pro 3EM**, but can work with any Shelly device supporting the HTTP RPC interface.
+Please be aware that most of the code was created hand in hand with an AI agent.
+I'm not a developer and code quality is likely to be not production ready.

 ---